Board of Directors

 Her goal is to use her educational and life experiences to convey a message of strength and hope in the community as well as a message of recovery, restoration, and redemption.

-Mandie Sellars, Board Chair
+Mandie Sellars, Board Member

 After graduating from UNC-Chapel Hill with a degree in multimedia journalism and information systems, Mandie Sellars spent the next eight years serving as a communications manager at Duke University, with a one-year hiatus working in the communications office at the NC Department of Juvenile Justice and Delinquency Prevention.
 After Duke, she joined the staff of ZOE, where she established their first communications office, using a comprehensive strategy to shift the narrative about youth transforming their lives in Rwanda, Kenya, Zimbabwe, and India to United States-based philanthropic audiences.